For generations, Canadians have prioritized financing a home above virtually all other forms of investment.

 These are just a few of the options available to you.
 A financial security advisor with Freedom 55 Financial can help you determine how much you can afford to invest and help you update your investments as time goes on and your priorities change.

 4 Setting aside an additional 5 to 10% of each paycheque for retirement is also advisable.
-Rob Carrick, “The renter’s guide to successful investing Opens in a new window,” The Globe and Mail, May 16, 2014.
+Rob Carrick, “The renter’s guide to successful investing Opens a new website in a new window,” The Globe and Mail, May 16, 2014.

-5 National Average Price Map Opens in a new window, The Canadian Real Estate Association (CREA).
+5 National Average Price Map Opens a new website in a new window, The Canadian Real Estate Association (CREA).